About

 The platform(s)

 When it comes to finding information about home renovation (different products, service providers, financial support) consumers are often unsure of where to go and what sources to trust.
 The idea behind the One-Stop Shop concept is to create an online platform where consumers can get their questions answered.
-By designing a user-friendly and engaging platform, the OSS will seek to improve consumer confidence in the home renovation market.
+By designing a user-friendly and engaging platform, the OSSs seek to improve consumer confidence in the home renovation market.
+In May 2025, the ambition becomes a reality and the three HORIS one-stop-shops are now available, hosted by the Italian, Portuguese and Spanish consumer organisations, empowering homeowners to make energy-saving decisions during home renovation.

 Technology